oVirt/ovirt-site/source/develop/release-management/features/node/universal-image.md

 authors: mburns
 ---

-The actual name of your feature page should look something like: "Your feature name".
-Use natural language to [name the pages](How to make pages#Page_naming).

 # Universal oVirt Node Image

 ## Summary

-This feature converts the oVirt Node image into a generic image that can be customized for many different projects using [Node Plugins](/develop/release-management/features/node/plugins/).
+This feature converts the oVirt Node image into a generic image that can be customized for many different projects using Node Plugins.

 ## Owner